People's Republic of Bulgaria: Economy

 The PRB adopted a centrally planned economy, similar to those in other COMECON states.
 In the mid-1940s, when collectivisation began, Bulgaria was a primarily agrarian state, with some 80% of its population located in rural areas.
 Production facilities of all sectors were rapidly nationalised.
 Chervenkov finally ended all private economic activity.
 Bulgarian agricultural productivity increased rapidly after collectivisation.
 Large-scale mechanisation resulted in an immense growth in labour productivity.
 Government subsidies covered the large losses from the artificially low consumer prices.

 Chervenkov's Stalinist policy led to a massive industrialisation and development of the energy sector, which remained one of Bulgaria's most advanced economic sectors.
 His rule lasted from 1950 to 1955, and saw the construction of dozens of dams and hydroelectric powerplants, chemical works, the Elatsite gold and copper mine and many others.
 The war-time coupon system was abolished, and healthcare and education were government provided.
 All this was achieved with strict government control and organization.
 Labor came from prisoner brigades and the Bulgarian Brigadier Movement – a youth labor movement where young people worked on construction projects.
 Bulgaria was involved in computer construction, which earned it the nickname "Silicon Valley of the Eastern Bloc".

 Bulgarian engineers developed the first Bulgarian computer, the Vitosha, as well as the Pravetz computers.
-Bulgaria is currently the only Balkan Country to operate a supercomputer, an IBM Blue Gene/P.

-In the 1960s, Zhivkov introduced reforms that had a positive effect on the country's economy.
+Bulgaria is the only Balkan Country to operate a supercomputer, an IBM Blue Gene/P. In the 1960s, Zhivkov introduced reforms that had a positive effect on the country's economy.
 He put emphasis on light industry, agriculture, tourism, as well as on Information Technology in the 1970s and the 1980s.
 Surplus agricultural production could be sold freely, prices were lowered even more, and new equipment for light industrial production was imported.
 Bulgaria became the first Communist country to purchase a license from Coca-Cola in 1965.

 Despite relative stability, the economy shared the same drawbacks of other countries from Eastern Europe – it traded almost entirely with the Soviet Union (more than 60%) and planners could not take into account whether there were markets for the goods produced.
 This resulted in surpluses of certain products, while other commodities were in deficit.
 The other main trade partners were East Germany and Czechoslovakia, while countries such as Mongolia and various African countries were also large-scale importers of Bulgarian goods.
 The country enjoyed good trade relations with various non-Communist countries, most notably West Germany and Italy.
 In order to combat the low quality of many goods, a comprehensive State standard system was introduced in 1970, which included strict quality requirements for all sorts of products, machines and buildings.